 Supporting A Partner With Prostate Cancer

-Of course, your personal relationship prior to a diagnosis of prostate cancer helps determine the quality of the interactions afterward.
+Of course, your personal relationship prior to a diagnosis of prostate cancer helps determine the quality of your interactions afterward.
 If there were problems in the relationship, those might become magnified during the stress of cancer recovery.
-If not involved in a relationship prior to prostate cancer, you might feel challenged to explain changes endured as a result of treatments, and what is needed from an intimate relationship.
+If not involved in a relationship prior to prostate cancer, you might feel challenged to explain changes as a result of treatments, and what is needed from an intimate relationship.

 If you didn’t have frequent sex prior to prostate cancer, you might fall back into the same pattern after your diagnosis and treatment.
 In order to have less erectile dysfunction (ED) after treatment, it is important to work on stimulation and erections frequently.
 If it’s important to you to have the strongest erections you can, either engage your partner in sex or consider masturbation as an option.